Skip to main content

 echo "iohk-nix version: $IOHKNIX_VERSION"

-The variable IOHKNIX_VERSION is used to retrieve the correct versions of sodium, secp256k1 and blst.
+The variable IOHKNIX_VERSION will be used going forward to retrieve the correct versions of sodium, secp256k1 and blst.

 caution